 Experiential courses include internships and placements in Hong Kong, Mainland China or elsewhere, clinical legal courses and any other courses of an experiential nature.
 These courses aim to offer opportunities for students to apply and test their legal knowledge and critical and analytical legal skills they have learned in other courses.
-Students in this category of courses are assessed by a report of at least approximately 6,000 to 7,000 words with an intensive feedback from academic staff and/or practitioners.
+Students in this category of courses are assessed by a report of at least approximately 6,000 to 7,000 words with intensive feedback from academic staff and/or practitioners.
+Each course is assessed by coursework with the actual weighting of coursework at 100%.